Mir's orientation was stablized around 02:00 UTC on March 22.

 A different study was conducted on 4th February, 1993, when a departing Progress M-15 vehicle deployed the Znamya (86017GZ) solar reflector.
 This 20 meter diameter reflector was reported as an experiment into solar sailing and an investigation as to the degree of solar energy that could be reflected to the ground (the beam appeared brighter than the Moon over Russia, was spotted on the ground by the then resident Mir crew and was still seen as bright as magnitude -5 whilst tumbling out of control just prior to re-entry).
 Solar radiation pressure caused it to decay within a couple of days.

-Links: to the VSO Home Page, the observing guide itself, observing the shuttle, the Mir-shuttle program, the International Space Station program, the satellite predictions themselves.
+Links: to the VSO Home Page, the observing guide, the International Space Station program, satellite predictions.